Log Home Logs: All You Need to Know

 How Many Logs do you Need to Build a Log Home?

 Start by looking at log homes that you like, in your local area, on the internet and get an idea of what you want.
-Or you could use one of our five free floorplans and elevations, which are ready to build.
+Or you could use one of our cabin plans, which are ready to build.

 Planning is the most important stage of building your log cabin so make sure you get this stage right before rushing into the design.